Women and Heart Disease

 More Information and Research About Women and Heart Disease

 We recommend visiting Facts About Heart Disease and Women compiled by the National Heart, Lung and Blood Institute (NHLBI), a branch of the National Institutes of Health.
 The NHLBI is one of the premier sources of heart information in the nation.
 The site discusses heart basics such as blood pressure and cholesterol, as well as lesser known facts about the effects of alcohol, hormone replacement therapy and birth control pills.
-The site also has heart information specifically for African-American Women (Choose the topic you're interested in, then choose "HTML Version" to view it online.) and Latino Women.
+The site also has heart information specifically for African-American Women and Latino Women.

 Virginia Mason provides off-site links to related web sites as a service to our readers.
 Virginia Mason is not responsible for the content presented in off-site links.